videoDAC/livepeer-broadcaster/README.md

 #### Consume content using VLC Media Player

-**VLC Media Player** can be used to request and playback content from `simple-streaming-server`.
+**VLC Media Player** can be used to request and playback content from Livepeer Broadcaster.

-0. Make sure content is being published into `simple-streaming-server`.
+0. Make sure content is being published into Livepeer Broadcaster.

 1. Download and install [VLC Media Player](https://www.videolan.org/vlc/index.html)